-We reject the principle that inspections should be carried out only if a suspicion of noncompliance exists.
+We reject the principle that inspections should be carried out only if a suspicion of non-compliance exists.
 Non-compliance can normally only be discovered by audits and inspections, and we favour a significant increase in the number of inspections in third countries, especially unannounced inspections to act as a deterrent for non-compliance.
 The cost of inspections should not be an issue as the manufacturer or supplier should pay for them if they wish to secure the approvals needed to continue in business.
-We suggest that more attention be given to detecting deliberately fraudulent activity, upgrading inspector competences where needed.